 English as a Second Language - ESL

 Canton Local offers individualized programming for students who are learning the English language.
-Services are available for children preschool through 12th goal is to enable students of limited English proficiency to develop linguistic, cognitive, cultural, and self-concept skills necessary for success in the schools and beyond.
+Services are available for children preschool through 12th grade.
+The goal is to enable students of limited English proficiency to develop linguistic, cognitive, cultural, and self-concept skills necessary for success in the schools and beyond.
 The students will accomplish this development in an atmosphere of understanding, cooperation, and support, Contact Lisa Rogers at Special Services Office for more information at 330-484-8022

 Parent notification requirements when students are identified as limited English proficient (LEP)

 According to the No Child Left Behind Act (Sec.
 3302), Local Educational Agencies (LEA) that receive funding under Title III (Language Instruction for Limited English Proficient and Immigrant Students) of the act have certain requirements relating to parent notification and participation.
 These requirements are summarized below.
 A sample notification letter is available on this Web page.
-School districts and community schools may adapt and use the sample letter for the purpose of meeting the indicated requirements.

 Within 30 days of the start of the school year (or within two weeks of placement if not identified prior to the beginning of school), schools must notify parents of limited English proficiency (LEP) students participating in LEP programs of the following: